On this site is information about books written and edited by John Shannon Hendrix on the subjects of

 formation, the matrix and mechanisms of language, and primordial perception.
 Concepts of Eisenman for architecture which are

 analyzed include apperception, scaling, decomposition, folding, blurring, the figural, the interstitial, and interiority.

-of Things; System of Transcendental Idealism; 4.
-Plotinian Hypostases in Hegel's Phenomenology of Spirit;
+of Transcendental Idealism; 4.
+Plotinian Hypostases in Hegel's Phenomenology

 of Mind; 6.
 Architecture and the Philosophy of Spirit